CartoDB/cartodb/doc/API.md

 ##### Returns

-The requested attribute of undefined if it's not present.
+The requested attribute or undefined if it's not present.

 #### sublayer.getSQL()